MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 * Azure Event Hub
 * Azure Key Vault

-## Use `appcat`
+## Use appcat

 To use `appcat`, you must download the ZIP file below, and have a compatible JDK 11+ installation on your computer. `appcat` runs on Windows, Linux, or Mac, both for Intel, Arm, and Apple Silicon hardware.
-You may use the [Microsoft Build of OpenJDK](/java/openjdk) to run `appcat`.
+You can use the [Microsoft Build of OpenJDK](/java/openjdk) to run `appcat`.

 ### Download